EDUCBA

 The applications of ANOVA are listed below.

-1. Comparing the mileage of different vehicles, fuel and road types.
+1. I was comparing the mileage of different vehicles, fuel, and road types.

-2. Getting to know the impact of temperature, pressure or chemical concentration on some chemical reaction (power reactors, chemical plants, etc.)
+2. Learning the impact of temperature, pressure, or chemical concentration on some chemical reactions (power reactors, chemical plants, etc.)

 3. Impact of different catalysts on chemical reaction rates

-4. Understanding the impact of commercials and different numbers of customer responses.
+4. Understanding the impact of commercials and other numbers of customer responses.

 Recommended Articles